Ab-Shakoor/Active-Directory-Lab/README.md

 <p align="center">
 <br />
-Static IP assigned to internal NIC.
-This ensures the domain controller can reliably handle DNS and DHCP for the internal network:
+Assigned a static IP to the internal NIC so the domain controller can act as a DNS and DHCP server on the internal network:
 <br/>

 <br/>